 The Crossing of the Alps

 Carthage did not have a strong navy to challenge Rome at sea.
 So, Hannibal undertook an audacious trip to cross the Alps with his whole army, which included war elephants.
 This feat was a remarkable achievement and took the Romans by surprise.
+Never in a million years would the Romans have expected someone audacious and crazy enough to march a whole army across the treacherous Alpine mountains.
 Hannibal was now on Roman soil.
 His army was weak and depleted due to the treacherous journey, but his revenge could finally begin.

 Rome Gets Crushed by Hannibal